Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{NIST 800-160}

-In 2016 National Institute of Standards and Technology (NIST) published ``Systems Security Engineering: Considerations for a Multidisciplinary Approach in the Engineering of Trustworthy Secure Systems''~\cite{NIST2016volume1}.
+In 2022, National Institute of Standards and Technology (NIST) published ``Engineering Trustworthy Secure Systems''~\cite{NIST2016v1r1}.
 NIST 800-160 uses categorization of processes of ISO/IEC/IEEE 15288~\cite{iso15288}.
-Although NIST 800-160 is developed for all engineering systems (cyber-physical systems, Internet of Things, hardware security, etc.), the publication can be also applied for software engineering.
+While initially developed for engineering various systems like cyber-physical systems, Internet of Things, and hardware security, NIST 800-160 can also be applied to software engineering.

-The authors of NIST 800-160 decompose the practices of system engineering into technical and non-technical processes during life-cycle.
-The technical processes include engineering design and analysis, while non-technical processes combine engineering management, agreements between parties and project-enabling support~\cite{NIST2016volume1}.
-The importance to achieve security goals by integrating security activities and considerations during both technical and non-technical processes is emphasized.

-NIST 800-160 focuses on organizational practices that cover the entire SDLC of a project. \textit{Business or mission analysis} implemented in close cooperation with the stakeholder needs and requirements definition process.
-Through this analysis, the engineering team can define the drivers and the scope of business and mission problems and also opportunities to mitigate these problems.
+NIST 800-160 focuses on organizational practices that span the entire SDLC of a project. \textit{Business or mission analysis} is implemented in close cooperation with the stakeholders' needs to define the drivers, scope of business and mission problems, and opportunities for problem mitigation.